The movie AQUARIUS is part of the Mill Valley Film Festival, October 6 to 16, 2016. @MVFilmFest

 (CINEMA) – Sonia Braga looks stunningly beautiful as a widowed and retired music critic.
 She has lived in the last inhabited apartment of a building designed to be converted into something new, and refuses to move out of her place.
 The location couldn’t be better, in front of the beach, in the upper-class, seaside Avenida Boa Viagem in Recife, Brazil.
 The word “eviction,” never comes out, but that’s a key component of the plot.

 Along with her long time housekeeper, she is calm and peaceful but do not test her will because you’ll lose.
-The bad guys are the grandpa and grandson of a powerful developer.
+The bad guys are the grand-father and grandson of a powerful developer.
 Their tactics to kick her out so reminded me of the ways things go in the Mission District in San Francisco.
 But don’t worry, fires won’t be –other than some sexy and sexual scenes.

 Braga gives a powerful, ageless performance playing a 65 year old.
 For the most part in California, trying to make a woman seem and behave old, antiquated, perhaps inadequate, and fragile just because she is over a certain age would be seen weird.
 It would have no effect as Californians are all about staying young, active and reinventing themselves over and over.
 But for the society in Brazil and across Latin America that may be the norm.
 If you are lets say over 30, you are old, old and a granny.